abbussalma/Group7_Bioinformatics/README.md

 Group 7 Bioinformatics

 ## ABOUT THE GROUP
 This is a repository for the duty ascribe to group 7 over the 4 days test for bioinformatics in the year 2021.
-It is a group test.
-Any member will join the repository and do the task that was given to him.
-This repository is belongs to group seven (7) members to work on the assignments.
-This README.md hold fact about the names of the members of this Group 7.
-All names of the members was added, and the programming languages they used, for example R, PHP, C++, etc
+It is a group test, all the members has join the repository and do the task that was given to them.
+This repository is belongs to group seven (7) members to work on the test.
+This README.md hold fact about the names of the members of this Group 7, and the programming languages they used in a tabular form, for example R, PHP, C++, etc

 ## NAMES OF ALL MEMBERS OF THE GROUP: